Explaining Answers with Entailment Trees: Model

 \subsection{Model Details}

-The \modelname{} model is built on top of the text-to-text pretrained T5 transformer \cite{Raffel2020ExploringTL}, where the inputs are as described in Section~\ref{tasks} for Task 1 (\taskonename) and Task 2 (\tasktwoname).
-For Task 3 (\taskthreename), the corpus exceeds T5's token limit, so we add a retrieval step of 30 sentences from the corpus $C$ using the hypothesis $H$ as query.
-The retrieved sentences are then labeled with identifiers and input to the model.
-This may mean that only a subset of the required sentences $S_{gold}$ is recalled and provided to the model, hence the generated entailment tree will necessarily be incomplete in such situations, given this strategy.
-(Note that other strategies - for future work - could avoid this problem, e.g., using multiple retrieval steps).

-The output of the model is the full predicted entailment tree encoded as described earlier (Section~\ref{encoding}).
+The \modelname{} models are built on top of the text-to-text pretrained T5 transformer \cite{Raffel2020ExploringTL}, where the inputs are as described in Section~\ref{tasks} for Task 1 (\taskonename) and Task 2 (\tasktwoname).
+For Task 3 (\taskthreename), the corpus exceeds T5's token limit, so we add a retrieval step of 25 sentences from the corpus $C$ using the hypothesis $H$ as query.
+The output is the predicted entailment tree, encoded as described earlier.

-We fine-tune the models on the training set using the default hyperparameters (including the Adafactor optimizer) in the T5 library.\footnote{https://github.com/google-research/text-to-text-transfer-transformer} We use the largest T5-11B model, fine-tuned for 20k steps (batch size 8), selecting the checkpoint with highest validation score.
+We fine-tune the models on the training sets using the default hyperparameters (including optimizer) in the T5 library.\footnote{https://github.com/google-research/text-to-text-transfer-transformer} We use the largest T5-11B model, fine-tuned for 40k steps (batch size 8), selecting the checkpoint with highest dev score.
+Additional details about the model can be found in Appendix \ref{appendix:model_selection}.